revk/ESP32-EPDSign/README.md

 It checks `imageurl` every minute, and if it has changed it updates the display.

 It can also overlay a date/time on the bottom of the display if `showtime` is set.
+Set `showtime` to the size you want a clock.

 ## Image files